Sustainability

 Land Conservation

-At Laurel Hill, we understand the importance and value of the land and do our best to keep it healthy and productive.
-We focus on biodiversity protection and enhancement, reducing our carbon footprint, and maintaining a recreational and visually-pleasing venue for our visitors.
+At Laurel Hill, we understand the importance and value of the land and do our best to keep it healthy and vibrant.
+We focus on biodiversity protection and enhancement, reducing our carbon footprint, and maintaining a recreational and beautiful landscape for our visitors.

+As part of the urban forest, Laurel Hill adds hundreds of trees and shrubs to its living collection each year to maintain canopy cover and provide ecosystem services.
+Each plant added is intentionally chosen with biodiversity, climate resilience, and environmental responsibility in mind.
 TreeKeeper is used to manage and measure the environmental impact of our plant collections.
-You can see the real-time benefits of our collection here: TreeKeeper
+You can see the real-time benefits of our collection here: TreeKeeper.

-Laurel Hill has received grants to support the removal of invasive vegetation and the installation of approximately three acres of native landscape on the slopes of Laurel Hill East along Kelly Drive and West Hunting Avenue.
+Laurel Hill is actively engaged in invasive species management throughout our landscape and has received grants to support the removal of invasive vegetation and the installation of approximately three acres of native landscape on the slopes of Laurel Hill East along Kelly Drive and West Hunting Park Avenue.
 You can learn more about the Hillside Ecological Restoration project in the Work in Progress section of our site.

 Energy,